 This benefit is for eligible self-employed fish harvesters and sharespersons crew who are not eligible for the Canada Emergency Wage Subsidy (CEWS).
-To be eligible, the fisher must have experienced a 25% drop in income in the 2020 taxation year, compared with a reference period to be identified
+To be eligible, the fisher must have experienced a 25% drop in income in the 2020 taxation year when compared with 2019 or 2019.

 Fish Harvester Grant

 This program will provide grants to assist fish harvesters affected by the pandemic who are not eligible for assistance from the Canada Business Emergency Account or equivalent measures1.
-This financial assistance is intended to provide more liquidity to cover business costs that cannot be deferred.
+This financial assistance is intended to provide more liquidity to cover business costs that cannot be deferred (maximum $40 000).
 It will take the form of a grant of up to $10,000 to self-employed fish harvesters with a valid fishing licence.
 The amount of assistance will vary depending on the level of the fish harvesters’ historic fishing revenue in 2018 or 2019.

 In addition to these two measures, it is expected that changes will be made to Employment Insurance (EI) to allow self-employed fish harvesters and sharespersons to receive EI benefits based on insurable earnings from previous seasons (winter and summer claims).